 Suggested article: Gout And Cholesterol – Are These Two Connected?

-Pancakes and gout are connected.
-They are not linked in a bad way meaning, you won’t directly trigger a gout attack after consuming them.
+You won’t directly trigger a gout attack after consuming pancakes.
 On the other hand, you won’t affect the uric acid level and it will remain unchanged.

 Pancakes are acid-forming and they can contribute higher levels of acid inside a body.
 Although our bodies do need 20-30% of these foods in a diet, pancakes have a much higher contribution that I would like to see.